Bet On Cheltenham: The Best Races To Follow At The 2025 Festival

 Wednesday – Queen Mother Champion Chase

-There is no better sight at the Cheltenham Festival than the best UK and Irish two-mile chasers flying over the big obstacles and we’ve seen some brilliant winners over the years.
+There is no better sight at the Cheltenham Festival than the best UK and Irish two-mile chasers flying over the big obstacles, and we’ve seen some brilliant winners over the years.

-Horses such as Moscow Flyer, Sprinter Sacre, and Master Minded have wowed the crowd with some scintillating performances and this is also a great betting race when it comes to the Cheltenham odds.
+Horses such as Moscow Flyer, Sprinter Sacre and Master Minded have wowed the crowd with some scintillating performances and this is also a great betting race when it comes to the Cheltenham odds.

-Ultimately, there is always a risk of falling or making a mistake for each runner, while it can often be the case that a big-priced horse is strategically run to pick up the pieces and secure a place in the final reckoning.
+Often, a big-priced horse is strategically run to pick up the pieces and secure a place in the final reckoning.

 Thursday – Ryanair Chase

-Although the Ryanair Chase was only introduced to the Cheltenham Festival in 2005 when the meeting was extended to four days, this has quickly developed into a firm favourite with racing punters.
+Although the Ryanair Chase was only introduced to the Cheltenham Festival in 2005, when the meeting was extended to four days, this has quickly developed into a firm favourite with racing punters.

 Friday – Gold Cup

-The leading betting sites will roll out some fantastic Gold Cup promos and there might be the chance to enjoy extra places when it comes to each-way betting.
+The leading UK betting sites will roll out some fantastic Gold Cup promos, and there might be the chance to enjoy extra places for each-way betting.